Curtis Loftis

 Curtis M. Loftis Jr. (born September 8, 1958) is an American politician.
 He currently serves as the Treasurer of South Carolina.
 A member of the Republican Party, Loftis has held elective office since 2010.

-Early life and education
+Early life, education and career

 Loftis was born in Columbia, South Carolina.
 He attended Brookland-Cayce High School and graduated from the University of South Carolina in 1981.
 Loftis was twice elected president of the Student Senate and served as president of the Pi Kappa Alpha fraternity.